atinder/bird-docs/docs/uncategorized/general/configure-pickup-rates_nitin-b98ff675-af78-4b26-ac84-250a455f040f.md

 # Configure Pickup Rates:

-You can configure the pickup rates for a single location as well as for multiple locations.
+You can configure the pickup rates for a single location as well as for multiple locations.....

 ### How to Add Rates for a Single Location: